 Classification of mutual funds based on their structure

-- Open ended funds: These funds do not have a lock in period and can be purchased at any point of time at the NAV of the fund by the investors.
+- Open-ended funds: These funds do not have a lock-in period and can be purchased at any point in time at the NAV of the fund by the investors.
 Here you have more control over your investments and you have the luxury of timing the markets to reduce your average buy value.

-- Close ended funds: Investment in such funds can only be made initially and can only be re-deemed after a fixed period of time.
-Lock in period is the big concern here plus not able to take advantage of bear markets.
+- Close-ended funds: Investment in such funds can only be made initially and can only be redeemed after a fixed period of time.
+Lock-in period is a big concern here plus not able to take advantage of bear markets.
 To provide liquidity to the investors these funds trade like normal stocks over the stock exchange.

 Piece of advice on how to invest in mutual funds for beginners

 If you don’t have much time to follow the market or you don’t have too much knowledge of financials, go the SIP route.
 Mutual funds investment for beginners can be a tedious task and it makes no sense to wait till you learn to invest.
 Start your SIP today and keep learning.
 See this can seem a bit biased from my end, but since this is my blog, I have the luxury to do that.
 I strongly suggest investing through SIP if you are looking to invest.
 There are lots and lots of benefits that you get due to this mode of asset build-up.
 Few of them which I have seen with my investments are: